annarto/annarto.github.io/content/about.md

 ## Artist Statement

 My work is accessible in a universal way via its wit and mischief.
 It is grounded in genuine experimentation of the core mechanisms of motion and time based art.
 I go to the heart of every question and start from zero, reinventing core premises with my own perspective.
-My Non-Stop Stop-Motion works reinvent  a contemporary expanded cinema and deal with the poetic mechanics of persistence of vision.
+My Non Stop Stop Motion works reinvent  a contemporary expanded cinema and deal with the poetic mechanics of persistence of vision.
 My works with everyday objects (shoes, brooms, pots etc.) deal with social paradoxes and let us see a familiar world from a different perspective.

 ## Education